ChievLyeng/code404_Lyeng_weatherProject/README.md

 # App Feature
 * Display current weather information : this feature can display the weather informaiton and current date of current location to the users.
-* Display forecast weather information : this feature can display the next four days of weather forecast data .
+* Display forecast weather information : this feature can display the next four days of weather forecast data.

 # Convention Guide